MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 The entire [product recommendation experiment can be accessed in Azure AI Gallery.](https://gallery.azure.ai/Experiment/Recommendation-4)

-## Integrate custom models in Customer Insights
+## Integrate custom models

 To use these predictions in Customer Insights, you need to **export** the predictions along with the customer IDs.
-[Export them to the same Azure Blob storage location](https://docs.microsoft.com/azure/storage/common/storage-import-export-data-from-blobs) that you export the Customer Insights data to.
+[Export them to the same Azure Blob storage location](https://docs.microsoft.com/azure/storage/common/storage-import-export-data-from-blobs) that you export the source data to.
 The predictive web service can be scheduled to run regularly and update the scores.

-Data generated by the custom model can be used in Customer Insights to further enrich your customer data.
-[Learn about using custom models in Customer Insights.](custom-models.md)
+Data generated by the custom model can be used to further enrich your customer data.
+For more information, see [Custom machine learning models](custom-models.md).